raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-04-21-a-better-me.md

         + the older & wise
         + young future talent
         + entrepreneurs

+    - **self-care**
+        + **you don't need the approval of others**
+            - don't have to explain yourself to someone who has never taken
+            the time to get to know you
+            - you can lead your life, don't limit yourself
+        + **learn to say no**
+            - some people feel no shame when they take advantage of your kindness
+        + avoid people
+            - drain you
+            - try to control you
+            - make you question your self worth
+            - don't apologize for their shitty behavior

         + diss losers
             - lie to you
             - desrespect you
-            - use you
-            - put you down
+            - use you or put you down
             - ones that complain, gossip, and play victim

 * intentional/**planned your actions**
     - step back if you find yourself **giving more energy than you receive**